Nearly a third of Scotland’s biggest wind farms have owners with links to offshore tax havens in the Cayman Islands, Luxembourg, Guernsey and Jersey.

 “If capital is being brought in for commercial projects then we would argue strongly for ethical banking approaches, and favour community benefit payments as a means of ensuring at least some benefit is returned to local people.
 However community ownership is still the preferred model."

-A spreadsheet summarising ownership of Scotland’s biggest wind farms can be downloaded here.
+A spreadsheet summarising ownership of Scotland’s biggest wind farms can be downloaded by Ferret members here.

 This investigation is part of our Who Runs Scotland series.
 We will be shedding a light on ownership and power in Scotland’s economy, environment and politics.